-On March 1, 2011, the board of directors approved, subject to shareholder approval, an amendment and restatement of the 2005 Long-Term Incentive Plan (the "Plan").
-The primary purposes of the amendment to the Plan are to (1) increase the aggregate number of shares available for issuance under the Plan from 1,000,000 shares to 2,300,000 shares (an increase of 1,300,000), (2) extend the term of the Plan so that the Plan expires on the tenth anniversary of the date it is approved by shareholders (e.g. April 29, 2021 and (3) approve the performance goals under the Plan (as described below) for purposes of Section 162(m) of the Internal Revenue Code.
+On March 1, 2013, the board of directors approved, subject to shareholder approval, an amendment of the Amended and Restated 2005 Long-Term Incentive Plan (the "2005 Plan").
+The primary purpose of the amendment to the Plan is to increase the aggregate number of shares available for issuance under the Plan from 2,300,000 shares to 3,100,000 shares (an increase of 800,000 shares).

-The Plan, which was originally approved by shareholders in 2005, was established for two reasons.
-First, the Plan promotes the long-term success of the Company by providing eligible individuals with the opportunity to obtain a proprietary interest in the Company through the grant of equity-based awards.
+The 2005 Plan was originally approved by shareholders in 2005 and amended in 2011.
+The 2005 Plan was established for two reasons.
+First, the 2005 Plan promotes the long-term success of the Company by providing eligible individuals with the opportunity to obtain a proprietary interest in the Company through the grant of equity-based awards.
 These awards will provide participants with incentives to contribute to the Company's long-term growth and profitability.
-Second, the Plan will assist the Company in attracting, retaining and motivating highly qualified individuals who are in a position to make significant contributions to the Company.
+Second, the 2005 Plan will assist the Company in attracting, retaining and motivating highly qualified individuals who are in a position to make significant contributions to the Company.